Dog dental hygiene and how to clean your dog's teeth

 Possible signs of dental problems

-• fractured or missing teeth.
+• fractured, visibly loose or missing teeth.

 Your vet will check your dog's teeth on a regular basis but if your dog shows any of these signs, seek veterinary advice.
 Many vet practices offer free dental clinics with their vet nurses or free nurse checks with pet care plans.

-1. Hold your open hand flat with your palm up in front of your dog’s snout slightly below chin level.
+1. hold your open hand flat with your palm up in front of your dog’s snout - slightly below chin level.

-How to brush your dogs teeth
+How to brush your dog's teeth

 1